Winter storm cancels flights, keeps thousands without power

 “We take safety really seriously in the higher summits, and this weekend’s forecast is looking pretty gnarly, even for our standards,” Broccolo said.

-At least nine people have died due to treacherous road conditions since Monday, including seven in Texas and one each in Oklahoma and Arkansas.
+At least ten people have died due to treacherous road conditions since Monday, including seven in Texas, two in Oklahoma and one in Arkansas.
 Texas Gov. Greg Abbott urged people not to drive.

 Miller reported from Oklahoma City.
 Associated Press Airlines Writer Dave Koenig in Dallas and writers Kathy McCormack in Concord, N.H., and Jeff Martin in Atlanta contributed to this report.
 For more AP weather coverage: https://apnews.com/hub/weather